jflasher/reinvent-geospatial/README.md

+Note that https://github.com/jeffejefe/reinvent-geospatial is now more up to date.

 ## Geospatial Talks from AWS Summits and Events
 Talks, sessions and workshops that may be of interest to those working with geospatial data.
 PRs accepted!